hbctraining/Intro-to-ChIPseq/lessons/12_functional_analysis.md

 ### Visualization

 First, let's take a look at peak locations across the genome.
 The `covplot` function calculates **coverage of peak regions** across the genome and generates a figure to visualize this across chromosomes.
 We do this for the Nanog peaks and find a considerable number of peaks on all chromosomes.
+We specify in the function which column represents the amount of enrichment (`weightCol="V5"`), and that is what is plotted on the y-axis.
+This is usually some score value; in our case this is the IDR score.

 ```
 # Assign peak data to variables